 Be strategic in what travel accessories demand to be packed vs. what you can find on the cheap at a local store.
-This could save you on wasted space in your suitcase or wasting your first day of vacation searching for what you need.
+This could save you on wasted space in your suitcase or checking a luggage, or wasting your first day of vacation searching for what you need.

 - 5. Stay Positive

 This may seem easier said than done.
 But having the right attitude going into your vacation is essential, even during stressful moments.

 Things are bound to go wrong.
 Flights get delayed, planned activities get rained out, and kids forget belongings.
 No matter how much you prepare and organize, some road bumps are out of your control.

 However, the sooner you accept that you can only do your best to have a good time, the more likely you will stay positive through the experience.